Cognitive effort first

 Shareable now.

-Ready today: first conversation is ready.
+First conversation materials are ready.
 Pilot review is completed through controlled review once named support handling and contractual response expectations are confirmed.
 Formal procurement response is completed through controlled review once contract-facing entity, contact, and deletion details are confirmed.

 Synlecto retains the generated guide and a cleaned source snapshot used to support source moments, evidence, quality checks, and guide continuity.

 Best starting point: First conversation bundle.
-Synlecto can also prepare stable reviewer-share bundles for first conversation, pilot review, and formal review using only the external-safe document set.
+Synlecto can also prepare stable reviewer-share bundles for first conversation, pilot review, and formal review using the external-safe and controlled-review document set.

 Choose the bundle that matches the conversation stage.